 - 1 sweet potato, peeled and shredded into thin sticks with a mandolin

 - Freshly ground black pepper

-- Put the chicken strips, chillies (if using), garlic, lemon juice and zest in a large bowl and mix well.
+Put the chicken strips, chillies (if using), garlic, lemon juice and zest in a large bowl and mix well.
 Cover and leave to marinate in the fridge for as long as possible (I often don’t have time and just cook it immediately but it’s better to leave overnight or for at least 30 minutes).
-If you are leaving it for longer than 3 hours, add a little coconut oil (or olive oil).
+If you are leaving it for longer than 3 hours, add a little oil.